 - Quick Arming: Arm your system without having to enter an access code.
 This feature must be turned on by your installer before it will work. - "No Entry" Arming: Arm your system with no entry delay use this method when no one else will be entering the premises. - Automatic Arming: The system will arm itself at pre-programmed times.
+This feature must be turned on by your installer before it will work. - No Activity Arming: The system will arm itself after a pre-programmed delay after no zone activity.
 This feature must be turned on by your installer before it will work.

+Away Arming

-Away Arming When you arm your system using the Away arming method, both interior zones (e.g. motion detectors) and border zones (e.g. door and window contacts) will be active and will cause an alarm to sound when opened.
+When you arm your system using the Away arming method, both interior zones (e.g., motion detectors) and border zones (e.g., door and window contacts) will be active and will cause an alarm to sound when opened.

 - 1. Check that your system is ready to be armed (Ready light is ON). - 2.
 Enter your [access code].
 As you enter each digit, the keypad sounder beeps.
-If you entered the access code incorrectly, the keypad sounder buzzes steadily for two seconds.
+If you enter the access code incorrectly, the keypad sounder buzzes steadily for two seconds.
 Re-enter your access code correctly.